 Together with running mindful yoga for wellbeing classes, I also share principles for mindful yoga for osteoporosis, low bone density and living well as your body changes over time, whether in community or organisational contexts.

-Yoga4Health training
+Yoga4Health courses

 Further reading